-Oil and natural gas production have been key economic drivers in Illinois for more than 100 years, particularly in the southern portion of the state where a vast majority of the Land of Lincoln's production occurs.
-In addition to providing thousands of jobs, and generating millions in sales and payroll tax revenue, Illinois oil and natural gas production generates significant local property tax revenue in producing
+Oil and natural gas production has been key economic drivers in Illinois for more than a century, particularly in the southern portion of the state where a vast majority of the Land of Lincoln's production occurs.
+In addition to providing thousands of jobs, and generating millions in sales and payroll tax revenue, Illinois oil and natural gas production generates significant local property tax revenue in producing counties.
+12